Robin2102/ChunksUploader/README.md

 2. Once the repository is cloned, navigate to the chunkuploader directory:

-3. Inside the chunkuploader directory, you'll find separate frontend and backend.
+3. Inside the chunkuploader directory, you'll find separate frontend and backend folders.

-4. Install the dependencies inside chunkuploader which contains frontend and backend using command:
+4. Install the dependencies inside chunkuploader which contains frontend and backend folders using command:
    -->  npm init
    -->  npm install